projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

    System block for building vACPI table with Px/Cx data

-Some ioctl APIs are defined for Device model to query Px/Cx data from SOS VHM.
-The Hypervisor needs to provide hypercall APIs to transit Px/Cx data from CPU state table to SOS VHM.
+Some ioctl APIs are defined for Device model to query Px/Cx data from Service VM VHM.
+The Hypervisor needs to provide hypercall APIs to transit Px/Cx data from CPU state table to Service VM VHM.

 The build flow is:

 1) Use offline tool (e.g. **iasl**) to parse the Px/Cx data and hard-code to CPU state table in Hypervisor.
 Hypervisor loads the data after system boot up.
-2) Before UOS launching, Device mode queries the Px/Cx data from SOS VHM via ioctl interface.
+2) Before User VM launching, Device mode queries the Px/Cx data from Service VM VHM via ioctl interface.
 3) VHM transmits the query request to Hypervisor by hypercall.
 4) Hypervisor returns the Px/Cx data.
 5) Device model builds the virtual ACPI table with these Px/Cx data